jssteinberg/some-makeup/src/routes/style/in-depth/develop/+page.md

 ### Reduce Motion

-Remove animations and transitions when user prefers it.
+First seen in [A Modern CSS Reset][amcr], remove animations and transitions when user prefers it.

 ```css
 @media (prefers-reduced-motion: reduce) {